h0cheung/clash-tun-scripts/README.md

 Some scripts to use with [[comzyh/clash](https://github.com/comzyh/clash)] and cgroup v2.

 **Only for Linux with cgroup v2 support**.
-For systemd user, add `systemd.unified_cgroup_hierarchy=1` to Kernel parameters.
+For systemd user, add `systemd.unified_cgroup_hierarchy=1` to kernel parameters.
 You can also try other way to mount cgroup v2 at `/sys/fs/cgroup`

 Archlinux users can use the package `clash-tun` in AUR.